-The United States Conformity Assessment Principles for the United States document articulates the principles for U.S. conformity assessment activities that the consumer, buyers, sellers, regulators and other interested parties should be aware of to have confidence in the processes of providing conformity assessment, while avoiding the creation of unnecessary barriers to trade.
+The National Conformity Assessment Principles for the United States document articulates the principles for U.S. conformity assessment activities that the consumer, buyers, sellers, regulators and other interested parties should be aware of to have confidence in the processes of providing conformity assessment, while avoiding the creation of unnecessary barriers to trade.

-The Overview of the United States Standardization System will provide a greater understanding of the U.S. Voluntary Consensus Standardization and Conformity Assessment Infrastructure.
+The Overview of the United States Standardization System provides a greater understanding of the U.S. voluntary consensus standardization and conformity assessment infrastructure.

-American National Standards - Value of the ANSI Designation brochure.
-An American National Standard ("ANS") is a document that has been sponsored by an ANSI-Accredited Standards Developer, achieved consensus, met ANSI's Essential Requirements, and been approved by the Institute.
+The American National Standards - Value of the ANSI Designation brochure defines at a high level American National Standards, ANSI-Accredited Standards Developers, and the Institute's Essential Requirements.

-ANSI Reporter - Special Feature on the National Technology Transfer and Advancement Act.
+ANSI Reporter - Special Feature on the National Technology Transfer and Advancement Act

-Adoption of DHS Directorate Standards as Department of Homeland Security (DHS) National Standards.
+Adoption of DHS Directorate Standards as Department of Homeland Security (DHS) National Standards